tacitknowledge/emory/README.md

 note that the handler's class needs to know how to treat these otherwise it's a no-op.
 For example, `Emory::Handlers::StdoutHandler` does not know how to deal with the options so it would just ignore them.

-Some example of defining handlers
+Some examples of defining handlers

 ```ruby
 require 'emory/handlers/stdout_handler'